TAKE ACTION TO EXPAND AND SUSTAIN CCBHCs

 Since the passage of the 2014 law creating the two-year, eight-state CCBHC Medicaid demonstration, Congress has extended the program numerous times, added new states to the demonstration, and enacted a supplementary grant fund available to demonstration sites and new CCBHCs throughout the U.S. Today, there are 431 CCBHCs in 42 states, plus Washington, D.C. and Guam.

 Despite this progress, challenges remain.
 Only those CCBHCs participating in the Medicaid demonstration are eligible for the prospective payment rate that offers a truly sustainable financing mechanism to support their operations.
-The demonstration is currently slated to end Nov.
-30, 2020, and must be extended by Congress.
+The demonstration is currently slated to end September 30, 2023.
 Meanwhile, CCBHC expansion grantees risk losing their funding every two years as their grants expire.
 And behavioral health providers in many communities that are poised and ready to adopt the model have not yet been given the opportunity to participate.

 The National Council for Behavioral Health is committed to expanding CCBHCs nationwide, with Medicaid prospective payment available to all CCBHCs.
 As a first step, we are working side by side with clinics, state and federal policymakers and advocates across the nation to open the doors to CCBHC status for 500 organizations by 2025.